offish/twitchtube/README.md

 ## Installation
 Download the repo as ZIP and unpack it somewhere accessible.

-To install all the needed packages you either need to run install.bat or this command (has to be in the right directory).
+To install all the packages needed you need to run this command (has to be in the right directory).

 ```
 pip install -r requirements.txt
 ```

 ## Configuration
 ### Creating your Twitch Application